Frequently Asked Questions

 What is your education and training?

 I have a MA in Clinical Psychology from Santa Barbara Graduate Institute, and a BA in Biology from Wittenberg University.
-I reside in Colorado and am licensed in Colorado and Washington as a Marriage and Family Therapist.
+I reside in Boulder, Colorado and am licensed in Colorado as a Marriage and Family Therapist.
+I have post-graduate training in Marriage and Family Therapy from the Denver Family Institute in Denver, Colorado.

 I’m a Board Certified Relationship Coach trained by The Life Coach Institute and The Relationship Coaching Institute.
 I have training in the Gottman Method from the Relationship Research Institute, The Developmental Model from the Couples Institute, Emotion Focused Couple Therapy from the Colorado Center for EFT, Master Certification in Intuition Medicine® from the Academy for Intuition Medicine, Nonviolent Communication from the Center for Nonviolent Communication and extensive training in trauma that has shaped my clinical approach to be experiential, integral, holistic, and somatic.